ios-xr/Solenoid/vagrant/README.md

 Step 4 (optional).
 The Solenoid LXC tarball is downloaded for you (see vagrant/xrv/bootstrap.sh), but you can also create your own tarball if you want use the latest code.
-Use the instructions [here](https://cto-github.cisco.com/lisroach/Solenoid/wiki/Create-your-own-Solenoid-LXC-tarball).
+Follow the instructions [here](https://cto-github.cisco.com/lisroach/Solenoid/wiki/Create-your-own-Solenoid-LXC-tarball).

 Step 5.
 In a terminal screen change directory into the vagrant directory of the repository.
 The vagrant file is located here.<br />